 $50,000 Contingency Fund to cover to cost of mitigating unexpected environmental impacts,

-especially as related to protecting turtle hatchlings and other environmental concerns.
+especially as related to protecting turtle hatchlings or to cover the cost of removing

 Total Budget: $475,000 (was $600,000)